ProgSoc/ProgBot/README.md

 1. Create a Discord bot for testing from the [Discord developer portal](https://discord.com/developers/applications).
 1. Create a `.env` file from the `.env.example` file and fill out each field following the instructions in the file.
 1. Start the adjacent services using `docker-compose up --build`.
-1. Install the Node dependencies and run the `dev` script with your preferred node package manager (e.g. `npm install` and `npm run dev`).
+1. Install the Node dependencies and run the `dev` script with your preferred node package manager (e.g. `npm install --force` and `npm run dev`).

 **Requirements:**
 * Docker